halpha9/exercise-1.5/README.md

 Debugging the website was done using VSCode and the chrome dev tools this allows me to see errors and also observe changes when testing new features

+SEO was done through alt tags in images and to improve performance Lazy loading of some images was included so a low resolution version of the image is loaded and only when visble the full resolution image is viewable.

 I would estimate it took about 8 hours to complete the site from start to finish